Rahīmī: Relations with the English

 William Hawkins had instructed William Finch to return to Agra as soon as he had disposed of his goods, but the latter had come to the conclusion that the prospects of English trade in India were hopeless and informed Hawkins that he planned to sell the indigo in Syrian city, and then travel back to England.
 Believing that Finch's real intention was to "run away," Hawkins discreetly sent a letter of power of attorney to a Jesuit missionary in Lahore, authorizing him to seize all goods carried by Finch, including Indigo.
 Nicholas Ufflet was then sent to Lahore to take over the indigo.

 William Hawkins himself had to suffer for a long time after leaving the Mughal court, mentioning that he had no choice but to currie favour with the Jesuits to obtain safe conduct that would allow him and his wife to travel to Goa, from where they would embark for Europe.
 This initial plan, however, changed when Hawkins prompted a final attempt to persuade the emperor to grant a firman and for his rehabilitation in court, but he was unsuccessful and finally left Agra on 2 November 1611: "To stay, I would not be amongst these faithless infidels."

 The repercussions were so severe, that in 1612, English Captain Jourdain noted, " the Empress's ship, the Rahimi, was bound for Mocha, & the [ local ] merchants would not lade their goods aboard until we [Europeans] were gone from the country."

 In 1612, a few months before Captain Best arrived, the English hijacked Rahimi.
 Six English ships hijacked roughly ten ships departing from the Red Sea ports.
 Rahimi was one of them, and the British swiftly pillaged all of them after transporting them to a nearby harbor.
 Rahimi was ransomed for 4,000 pounds.

-The Portuguese Menace
+Seizure by the Portuguese

 "The Great Mogul's mother was a great adventurer, which caused the Great Mogul to drive the Portingals out of this place."